MicrosoftDocs/ATADocs/ATPDocs/deploy/manage-action-accounts.md

 We recommend that you avoid using the same gMSA account you configured for Defender for Identity managed actions on servers other than domain controllers.
 If you use the same account and the server is compromised, an attacker could retrieve the password for the account and gain the ability to change passwords and disable accounts.

 We also recommend that you avoid using the same account as both the Directory Service account and the Manage Action account.
 This is because the Directory Service account requires only read-only permissions to Active Directory, and the Manage Action accounts needs write permissions on user accounts.

+If you have multiple forests, your gMSA managed action account must be trusted in all of your forests, or create a separate one for each forest.
+For more information, see [Microsoft Defender for Identity multi-forest support](multi-forest.md).

 ## Create and configure a specific action account